Here I've got a list of the most popular cocktails that are most commonly ordered at parties, bars or restaurants.

 - Garnish with a cherry and lime wedge and serve immediately.

 If you love cocktails that use triple sec, you will love this list of triple sec cocktails.

 Originally named the “Adam’s Apple” martini, the apple martini is a delicious and sweet cocktail made with vodka and one or more of apple juice, apple cider, apple liquor or apple brandy.

 The drink was originally invented under its former name in 1972 when a popular magazine placed an ad inside of the front cover.
 The recipe back then was quite basic, with just vodka and apple juice.
-However, it was re-invented in 1997 by bartender Adam Karsten in the Los Angeles restaurant, Lola’s.
-It is also called the “Appletini”.
+However, it has evolved over the years.

 - 1 ½ oz Vodka